GroceriStar/groceristar-fetch/text/text.md

 - We didn't build our code, didn't using ESLint and tests

 #### Code organization and structure
-My goal was just to keep all static files/data in a same separated place at the begining.
+My goal was just to keep all static files/data in the same separated place at the beginning.
 So we didn't keep a lot of attention about what structure we have. right now we have 2 main folders: `data`, `projects`.